Home > Gaming GPUs > Resolutions Explained

 Is There a Big Difference in 1080p vs 4K for Gaming?

 Simply put, yes.
 4K has so many more pixels on screen than 1080p, which makes for a much higher quality image.
 Of course, this obviously comes at a cost in needing much better hardware, so a high resolution like 4K is out of reach for many PC builders especially if you're on a budget.
-1080p and 1440p is absolutely fine in 2018, and still provide great graphics as there's still a heck of a lot of pixels being rendered in those resolutions.
+1080p and 1440p is absolutely fine these days, and still provide great graphics as there's still a heck of a lot of pixels being rendered in those resolutions.
 But if you have the cash to splash on your gaming desktop build and you want the most immersive, highest-quality graphics possible, then once you game on a high resolution like 4K it'll be hard to downgrade back to 1080p or so 'cause it's simply beautiful.

 Although, deciding which resolution to build your PC for and choosing between 1080p vs 4K (or between 1080p and 1440p, or 1440p and 4K) will also depend on the types of games you play as well.
 For example, in a game like CSGO, Overwatch, Rocket League, DOTA 2 and League of Legends, where it's mostly about the fast-action gameplay rather than taking in breathtaking landscapes and graphics (glance around for a second in CS and you're bug squash), you could argue that the gaming resolution you're running doesn't matter so much and won't change your overall experience much (if at all) 'cause it's solely about the gameplay.